Chloekhoury/Metaverse-Reality/README.md

 👩‍💻 Created by: Chloe Khoury
 ---

-Note: You need to wait a minute before starting exploring the website, so all the animations load correctly
+Note: You need to wait a minute before starting exploring the website, so all the animations load correctly.
+If you find any issue, you can check the website's video demo attached!

 **What is my Metaverse Reality website?**
 ---